luis96raul1/myCorneKeyboardLayout/README.md

 That's all, now you can edit every layer, add or remove fuctionalities 😉

-\* To use accent and spanish characters is possible pressing two times de vowel or character you want: ¡¿áéíóúñ
+* To use accent and spanish characters is possible pressing two times de vowel or character you want: ¡¿áéíóú
+-> only on US INTERNATIONAL input language, so you'll need to install this language in your favorite OS

 Also you can switch between DVORAK and QWERTY on the third layer.